 Instructions

-- Add the parboiled Rice to the stock and cook until the water is dried up.
+- Add the boiled rice to the stock in a medium pot and cook on medium heat until the water is dried up.

-- Preheat the oil in a Pan, throw in the Onions and fry for a minute or two, add the scallions, mixed vegetables and the seasonings ( Thyme, Curry Powder, Salt and Stock Cube)
+- Preheat the oil in a pan on medium to high heat, throw in the onions, and fry for a minute or two; add the scallions, mixed vegetables, thyme, curry powder, salt, and stock Cube.

 Nutrition